greenelab/meta-review/content/response-to-reviewers.md

 `New tools and workflows that rely on automation can catch errors and ensure that contributions are fairly tracked in massively collaborative research.`

+See [GH115](https://github.com/greenelab/meta-review/issues/115) and [GH153](https://github.com/greenelab/meta-review/pull/153) for the discussion and edits.

 > footnote placement in rendered manuscript should be left-adjusted. in the PDF I have in front of me, the footnotes at end of sentences are not left-flush with the period. this is a minor nit but a nit nonetheless :).